The Complexity of Relating Quantum Channels to Master Equations: Introduction

 \section{Introduction}

-Master equations and completely positive trace-preserving (CPT) maps provide two complementary descriptions of the dynamics of open quantum systems.
-CPT maps describe the dynamics in terms of discrete transformations between input and output states, whereas master equations describe the continuous-time evolution of the system as governed by its Liouvillian.
+Noise abounds in quantum mechanical systems, so it's no surprise that the mathematics of open quantum systems permeates many areas of quantum theory.
+In quantum \emph{information} theory, noisy evolution is usually modelled by completely positive, trace preserving (CPT) maps.
+CPT maps are often referred to as \keyword{quantum channels}, as they play the same role in quantum information theory as classical channels (stochastic maps) play in classical information theory: they give a discrete, black-box description of how input states are transformed into output states.

-CPT maps appear frequently in quantum information theory, in which context they are often referred to as \keyword{quantum channels} as they provide a description of quantum dynamics that abstracts away the physical carriers of information.
-They also arise naturally in experimental measurement of quantum dynamics, when a complete ``snapshot'' of the dynamics is reconstructed using \keyword{quantum process tomography}~\cite{Nielsen+Chuang}.
+Just as in classical information theory, questions ranging from communication capacities to error-correction and fault-tolerant computation benefit from abstracting away the underlying physics in this way~\cite{Nielsen+Chuang}.
+CPT maps also arise naturally in experimental measurement of quantum dynamics, when a complete ``snapshot'' of the dynamics is reconstructed via \keyword{quantum process tomography}~\cite{Nielsen+Chuang}.
+The reconstructed snapshot is a CPT map describing how initial states are transformed by the evolution into states at the time of measurement.

+Noisy evolution in other areas of quantum \emph{physics}, on the other hand, is usually modelled by master equations.
+These directly describe the underlying physical processes governing the evolution, in the form of a differential equation for the time-evolution of the density matrix.
+They are frequently used to model realistic experimental set-ups, where external noise and dissipation must invariably be accounted for, especially in quantum optics~\cite{Carmichael} and condensed-matter physics~\cite{Weiss}.

+In describing a noisy evolution by a master equation, there is an implicit assumption that the effect of the external environment on the system's evolution can be described in terms of the system's degrees of freedom alone.
+Given this assumption, the master equation must necessarily be \keyword{Markovian}.
+One justification for this is if the underlying physical processes are forgetful---as they commonly are to a good approximation.
+Conversely, if the Markovian assumption doesn't hold, then there is no way to decribe the evolution physically without enlarging the system being modelled to include (some of) the environment degrees of freedom.

-By contrast, master equations are the dynamical equations of open quantum systems.
-They directly describe the underlying physical processes governing the evolution.
-As such, they are frequently used to model realistic experimental set-ups, especially in quantum optics~\cite{Carmichael} and condensed-matter physics~\cite{Weiss}, where external noise and dissipation must invariably be accounted for.
-If the underlying physical processes are forgetful---as they commonly are to a good approximation---they can be described by a \keyword{Markovian quantum master equation}.
-Mathematically, such a Markovian master equation generates a one-parameter (time $t$) semi-group (evolving for time $t$ and then time $s$ is equivalent to evolving for time $t+s$) of CPT maps (the evolution must be completely positive and trace preserving at all times if expectation values of measurement are to be positive and sum to one).
+Mathematically, a Markovian master equation generates a one-parameter (time $t$) semi-group (evolving for time $t$ and then time $s$ is equivalent to evolving for time $t+s$) of CPT maps (the evolution must be completely positive and trace preserving at all times if probabilities of measurement outcomes are to be positive and sum to one).